 This is an expensive approach requiring resources from engineering and data teams to complete.
 Data scientists report that 45% of their time is spent loading and cleaning data.
 This repetitive work eats up time that can be better spent on tasks that drive business impact, such as developing models, performing analysis, or building products.

 Unfortunately, eCommerce companies continue to lose profits on manual external data ingestion methods.
 On top of improperly allocating employees' time, Gartner estimates poor data quality costs companies an average $12.9 million per year.

 However, there's a way to simplify and automate external data onboarding and unlock improvements in growth, productivity, and risk management.

-Onboarding external data is now simpler with AI and no-code data collaboration tools.
-Osmos simplifies onboarding messy, non-conformant external data into your operational systems.
-Plus, you can do this with zero engineering costs and completely automate the process.
+Onboarding customer data is now simpler with AI and no-code data ingestion solutions.
+Osmos automates onboarding messy, non-conformant customer data into your operational systems.
+Plus, you can do this with zero engineering costs and less maintenance.

 Let's take a look at how an eCommerce can automate their external data onboarding from customers, vendors, and partners.